couchbase/docker/enterprise/couchbase-server/3.0.2/README.md

 # QuickStart

 ```
-docker run -d -p 8091:8091 couchbase/server
+docker run -d -p 8091-8093:8091-8093 -p 11210:11210 couchbase/server
 ```

 At this point go to http://localhost:8091 from the host machine to see the Admin Console web UI.
 More details and screenshots are given below in the **Single host, single container** section.
+Also, if you are using SSL, you will need to open up more ports (`11207`, `18091-18093`), see the [Network configuration](http://developer.couchbase.com/documentation/server/4.0/install/install-ports.html) documentation for more details.

 # Background Information